 The thought of becoming an employer might be daunting.
 This website is dedicated to providing information and guidance about each of the areas above to ensure that you understand your responsibilities.

-Other options when taking on a personal assistant
+Other options when taking on a PA

 Local social services department

 Your local council may be able to provide one of their own staff to be your PA and help you with your social and care needs or they may commission the service from a private provider.
 If you go down this route, you will not have any responsibilities as an employer because the PA will be employed by your local council or the private provider.